gAbelli/ytup/README.md

 - Upload a video from the command line.
 - Optionally add the thumbnail.
 - Specify the video title, description, tags, category, privacy status and upload time.
-- Import the title, description and tags from recently uploaded videos.
+- Import the title, description, tags and category from recently uploaded videos.

 ## Installation